taiwotman/Smart-Traffic/README.md

 - Make Jinja template to display parameters on index.page

-- On Index page display image with URL while adding dropdown or selection with regions
+- On Index page, display image with URL while adding dropdown selections with regions

 - Clean template